Modesto, California: 2010

-There were 64,959 households, out of which 38.7% had children under the age of 18 living with them, 51.5% were married couples living together, 14.7% had a female householder with no husband present, and 28.2% were non-families.
-22.5% of all households were made up of individuals, and 8.6% had someone living alone who was 65 years of age or older.
-The average household size was 2.86 and the average family size was 3.36.

-In the city, the population was spread out, with 30.1% under the age of 18, 9.6% from 18 to 24, 28.9% from 25 to 44, 20.3% from 45 to 64, and 11.1% who were 65 years of age or older.
-The median age was 33 years.
-For every 100 females, there were 94.1 males.
-For every 100 females age 18 and over, there were 89.7 males.

 Economy

 Modesto has a large agricultural industry which is based on the fertile farmland surrounding the city.
 Modesto is home to the largest winery in the world: E & J Gallo Winery.
 The Gallo Glass Company, a company of Gallo Winery, is the largest wine bottle manufacturing company in the world.
-The company provides thousands of office and manufacturing jobs to Stanislaus County residents.
-Other major privately owned companies based in Modesto include Foster Farms Dairy, Royal Robbins, international award winner Fiscalini Cheese, Sciabica Olive Oil, Acme Construction, Aderholt Specialty, and 5.11 Tactical (formerly a part of Royal Robbins, a United States brand of clothing consisting of uniforms and tactical equipment for military).
+Gallo provides about 3,500 jobs to Modesto residents and 2,500 jobs in other parts of the state, country, and world (meaning that most of its employment base is in Modesto).
+In 2023, Gallo laid off 355 of its California workers.
+Other major privately owned companies based in Modesto include Crystal Creamery, Royal Robbins, international award winner Fiscalini Cheese, Sciabica Olive Oil, Save Mart, Acme Construction, Aderholt Specialty, and 5.11 Tactical (formerly a part of Royal Robbins, a United States brand of clothing consisting of uniforms and tactical equipment for military).
 A cannery downtown produces food which is usually shipped to Sacramento and Fresno for transfer to rail or ship.
 Ceres has a few cereal and snack factories in the area.
 There are several small steelworking companies in Modesto.
 In mid-2008, a number of road projects were underway, with roads being constructed, repaved or repaired, at an estimated total cost of nearly $120 million.

 Principal employers

 Crime

 Rates of both violent crimes and property crimes are higher in Modesto than the state average.
 Of particular note is that Modesto ranks among the top car theft cities in the US.
-As of 2012, Modesto ranked number 1 in car thefts per 100,000 people, although the city dropped to number 3 in 2013, behind Bakersfield and Fresno.In Modesto the crime rate is higher than 86% of California's cities.
+As of 2012, Modesto ranked number 1 in car thefts per 100,000 people, although the city dropped to number 3 in 2013, behind Bakersfield and Fresno.
+In Modesto the crime rate is higher than 86% of California's cities.